 Preying on hope and fear

-As the cases of coronavirus continue to grow, we’re all hoping to find a magical silver bullet (beyond social distancing) to help us avoid or combat the illness.
+As the cases of coronavirus continue to grow, we’re all hoping to find a magical silver bullet (beyond social distancing and mask-wearing) to help us avoid or combat the illness.
 Unfortunately, that can leave us vulnerable to con artists and price gougers, who pass off unproven or quack products as potential cures or ways to prevent coronavirus.
 Some of these “solutions” can even be flat-out dangerous.
 The bottom line is that COVID-19 is a new contagion, and scientists still have a lot to learn about it.
-There is no magical way to fortify your immune system to stave off infection or cure yourself, but hopefully someday soon, there will be a vaccine.
+There is no magical way to fortify your immune system to stave off infection or cure yourself, but hopefully somewhat soon, there will be a vaccine.
 So, think twice before you invest in these products, and instead, follow the CDC’s guidelines to stay safe and healthy.
 And remember: Coronavirus is actually just one of a long list of diseases you can prevent just by washing your hands.

-The FDA recently posted a warning about drinking sodium chlorite, which may be sold as Miracle Mineral Solution or Master Mineral Solution.
+The FDA posted a warning about drinking sodium chlorite, which may be sold as Miracle Mineral Solution or Master Mineral Solution.
 According to the warning, sodium chlorite is an active ingredient in many disinfectants, and it is dangerous to drink.
 It can cause side effects like nausea and vomiting, which some of the products’ proponents claim is a sign that they’re working.
 In reality, it’s just a sign that it’s making them dangerously sick—without any benefits in preventing or curing coronavirus.

 Some natural-health practitioners have suggested using elderberry syrup to help protect against or treat COVID-19.
 While is there is some evidence that this berry may help fight colds and mildly boost immunity, due to its antioxidants and vitamins, there is absolutely no evidence that elderberry syrup can combat the coronavirus.
 In fact, the FDA has stopped at least one manufacturer from claiming that its elderberry products are helpful in dealing with this virus.
 Here are more coronavirus myths you should stop believing.